MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 }
 ```

+Some people don't like it because the disconnectedness of the parameter to the
+return value makes it easy to forget to populate the diagnostics or even forget
+to add error context to APIs at all, like the zig standard library has [historically](/FIXME) done (insofar as zig's youth can have a history).

-So, can we do this without adding a parameter?
+So, can we get error context without adding a parameter?
 Do we want to?
-We could use zig's language support for tagged unions to
+We could "just" use zig's language support for tagged unions to
 make our own union with one (or more) error states, and return that.

 But then you miss out on using zig's builtin `zig:LANG>try`,